ConnorDonegan/connordonegan.github.io/index.markdown

 </figure>
 </center>

-<p>Welcome - this site hosts my personal blog, software, articles, and bio.
-I'll be posting here about my work in spatial statistics, GIS, public health, and whatever else interests me. </p>
+<p>Welcome - this site hosts my personal blog, software, publications, and bio.
+I'll be posting here about my work in geography and GIS, and whatever else interests me. </p>